 Having anxiety makes it hard to keep control over yourself.
 To stay calm and cool and collected as you work through what the cause of your anxiety is.
 For myself, sometimes it can be too many people in a room, meeting new people, or just thinking about something that’s bothering me too much.

 One thing I know for sure is that I’m not alone.

-Anxiety affects over 47% of the Canadian population.
-It is also one of the least understood illnesses.
-I have Anxiety Disorder.
-It’s something that I struggle to maintain control over while trying to understand the effects it has on my physical and mental well-being.
+Anxiety affects over 47% of the Canadian population but it is also one of the least understood illnesses.
+Having anxiety disorder. is something that many people struggle to maintain control over while trying to understand the effects it has on their physical and mental well-being.

 Symptoms of Anxiety

 - Pain in the back, neck or shoulders (body stiffness)

 - Constant worrying about life and things.

 - Inability to speak